Urban Air Mobility Is Here. Here’s How Cities Can Adapt.

 A Key Ingredient for Multimodal Mobility

-As Gensler Global co-Chair Andy Cohen recently noted, the backbone of cities will remain large-scale public transportation, but the eVTOL has the potential to serve a useful scale, providing quieter skies, reduced emissions, relief on existing infrastructure, and expanded accessibility, offering compelling opportunities for addressing the challenges in the next generation of urbanization.
+As Gensler Global co-Chair Andy Cohen noted, the backbone of cities will remain large-scale public transportation, but the eVTOL has the potential to serve a useful scale, providing quieter skies, reduced emissions, relief on existing infrastructure, and expanded accessibility, offering compelling opportunities for addressing the challenges in the next generation of urbanization.

 For media inquiries, email .